Tea Vs Coffee

 Which has more caffeine, tea or coffee?
 How much caffeine should you have a day?
 And is there really caffeine in green tea?
 The answers may surprise you, but we’re here to unravel the myths!

 When it comes to caffeine, like most things, it's all about understanding how much is enough or what the right amount is.
-For healthy adults, it’s thought that around 400mg per day is safe, which is the equivalent of around four cups of coffee.
+For healthy adults, it’s thought that around a, which is the equivalent of around four cups of coffee.
 For pregnant women or women who are breastfeeding, it’s recommended that they only have up to 200mg per day.

 So, how can you enjoy your daily allowance of caffeine in the most effective and tasty way?